hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	TODO: TO match the python logic wrt lower level details like what is returned on failure as well as wrt white space around etc, OR
 	NOT TO MATCH, think once.

-[TODO] work throu the fwdlinks dictionary as the top control loop rather than the data dict during insert/delete rows/cols operation.
+[NOTE] work throu the fwdlinks dictionary as the top control loop rather than the data dict during insert/delete rows/cols operation.
 This should ensure that only =expression cells with references to other cells will get cross checked at updated as required, rather than the current logic, which iterates through all the cells with data/expression in them and inturn checks if they have any cell addresses to manipulate. i.e We can reduce our search space easily with this.
+UPDATE: Rather too late into night the mind played bit of a trick ;-).
+As the key into dictionary changes for all cells beyond the insertion/deletion area, so one needs to move those cells.
+So for now keeping the original logic itself, as it handles the remaining optimisation of whether to check for CA adjustments is needed or not for any given cell's content.

 [TODO] Provide c based helpers for few more parse routines.
 Also note some of the buffer size as well as unicode char (or even multi byte utf-8) related limits of the c based helper in this readme and or make the logic more robust wrt these.